tyonas9/Deep-Learning-Specialization-on-Coursera/README.md

-# Deep Learning Specialization on Coursera
+# Deep Learning Specialization Portfolio Projects on Coursera

 In this repo, I’ve included all the programming projects and the certification attained for the deep learning specialization course I took on Coursera by the infamous AI pioneer Andrew Ng.
 The Specialization has five courses: